uvoz/aeroflo/README.md

 ## Tested with Primaloy
-Our rubber parts are printed with the Primalloy fillament from Verbatim.
+We printed the rubber parts with the Primalloy fillament from Verbatim.
 It's a similar material like soft skateboard-wheels and has excellent cohesion.
 Haven't seen it de-laminating.
 Print solid .1mm layers at 20mm/second on 235C with the bed heated at 50C.
 Other flexible fillaments might work as well.

 ## Lid for unused plant-holes (netcup lid)